HackTheMak/quarterly-earnings-machine-learning-algo/README.md

 Follow the instructions from the links below, but use "python3" pr "pip3" when the command line instructions have "python" or "pip".

+Also, be sure to create the following sub-folders, as the code does not create them as given in the postings:
+- filings
+- cleaned_filings
+- whole_file_diffs

 # quarterly-earnings-machine-learning-algo

 Original Usage guide here: https://www.platorsolutions.com/post/full-guide-build-a-commission-free-algo-trading-bot-by-machine-learning-quarterly-earnings-reports